Forgot password

 Image Source: Bethesda

 You’ve been to High Hrothgar dozens of times, clocked in hundreds of hours in Skyrim, and now it’s time for a change.
-If you want to keep most of the aesthetic of Skyrim, but drastically change the game, the DIRGE mod is for you.
+If you want to keep most of the aesthetic of Skyrim, but drastically change the game, the DIRGE mod by Mahin1 is for you.

 DIRGE massively overhauls Skyrim to the point that it feels like an entirely new game.
 For example, combat feels deadlier.
-Enemies aren’t just harder to kill, but are far more intelligent.
+Enemies aren’t just harder to kill but are far more intelligent.
 Skills and perks were rebalanced and improved, and even Standing Stones have returned to their rightful place as Birthsigns, which provide their own bonuses.

 Those are the best Skyrim Xbox mods you can currently get.
 For more on all things Skyrim and mods, check out our guides on the best Skyrim PC mods, 10 things you (probably) didn’t know about Skyrim, and our trivia quiz aimed at only the most knowledgeable fans.

 Twinfinite is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.
-Learn more
+Learn more about our Affiliate Policy

 Author